Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it refers to getting involved in a situation that is complex or difficult to escape, often leading to further confusion or entanglement.
-The phrase does not literally describe a rabbit hole but uses it figuratively to convey a sense of becoming trapped or lost in a confusing scenario.
+The idiom does not literally describe a rabbit hole but uses it figuratively to convey a sense of becoming trapped or lost in a confusing scenario.

 Origin: